SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 Management Activity

-After hazard/risk occurrence, taking measures (i.e., corrective actions) to prevent re-occurrence.
+After hazard/risk occurrence, take measures (i.e., corrective actions) to prevent re-occurrence.
 Management does this by processing incident/accident reports and

 Before an identified hazard occurs, management creates control measures to prevent initial occurrence.
 Identifying these hazards usually happens through proactive activities, or by reviewing proactive reports.

-Analyzing current operations to identify areas of potential concern in future, hypothetical situation.
+Analyzing current operations to identify areas of potential concern in future, hypothetical situations.
 This is done almost exclusively by reviewing existing systems and processes.

 Front Line Employee Activity

-Once hazard occurs, employees take action to prevent an accident.
-If risk occurrence is inevitable, employees take actions to mitigate damages.
+Once a hazard occurs, employees take action to prevent an accident.
+If risk occurrence is inevitable, employees take action to mitigate damages.
 These issues must be reported.

 Hazard mechanisms and threats are identified before hazard occurrence (and hazard occurrence is mitigated).
 These issues are generally "voluntary" reports, but it's a best practice to encourage employees to report these issues.